collectiveaccess/pawtucket2/README.md

 All CollectiveAccess components are freely available under the open source GNU Public License version 3.

-### About CollectiveAccess 1.7.15
+### About CollectiveAccess 1.7.16

-Version 1.7.15 is a maintenance release with these bug fixes and minor improvements:
+Version 1.7.16 is a maintenance release with these bug fixes and minor improvements:
-* Fix for issue preventing correct display of relationship types for self-relationships (Eg. entity-entity relationships)
+* Fix for issue preventing correct display of relationship types for non-self-relationships (Eg. object-entity relationships)
-* Allow apostrophes in email addresses for new users (GitHub issue #347)
 * Update vendor libraries to incorporate security fixes
-* Updated PDF output components for compatibility with new vendor libraries
-* Filter HTML tags from user profile and user comment form input to preclude potential XSS issue
-* Update logo graphics
+* Fix issue where detection of PDFs using Zend_PDF library option would throw a fatal error

 Note that this version supports 7.3 and 7.4.
 It is not yet compatible with PHP 8.